microsoft/mu_tiano_platforms/Platforms/Docs/Common/Features/feature_qemurunner.md

 **TRUE**:   configure QEMU to run headless or with no graphics
 **FALSE**:  configure QEMU for local graphics (default)

-### TEST_REGEX
+### FILE_REGEX

-Comma separated regular expressions to configure the plugin on how to identify a UEFI shell based unit test.
-If one is provided and the user is on a Windows OS, all tests found with the regular expressions will be added to the virtual drive
+Comma separated regular expressions to configure the plugin on how to identify a file to automatically move to the provided virtual drive.
+If `RUN_TEST=TRUE`, then these files will be treated as UEFI shell based unit test.

-Example: `TEST_REGEX=MyTestOne.efi,*UefiShellApp.efi`
+Example: `FILE_REGEX=MyTestOne.efi,*UefiShellApp.efi`

 ### RUN_TESTS

-Boolean string value to indicate the plugin should write all shell-based unit tests located with `TEST_REGEX` to `startup.nsh`.This startup.nsh is a special file that executes when the UEFI shell loads.
+Boolean string value to indicate the plugin should write all shell-based unit tests located with `FILE_REGEX` to `startup.nsh`.This startup.nsh is a special file that executes when the UEFI shell loads.
 See UEFI shell specification for more details.
 Unless `SHUTDOWN_AFTER_RUN=FALSE` is also passed, QEMU will shutdown after executing to parse and display the XML based results.